Diabetes and your Mouth

 How to keep your mouth healthy:

 - Keep your blood sugar within the recommended levels.
-Your healthcare provider will tell you what your blood sugar levels should be.
+Your diabetes care team provider will tell you what your blood sugar levels should be.

 - Brush and floss your teeth every day.
 Brush your teeth at least 2 times a day with fluoride toothpaste.
 Your dentist may recommend that you brush your teeth after each meal and sugary or starchy snack.
 Examples of starchy snacks include crackers and granola bars.
 Use dental floss to clean between your teeth at least once a day.
 Change your toothbrush at least every 3 months.